 Wi-Fi health effects on the human body are commonly dismissed because we love the convenience.
-Wi-Fi dangers are ignored.
+Wi-Fi radiation dangers are ignored.
 After all, we can walk around our house with our laptop and not lose connection.
 No messy, inconvenient cords.
 We can keep up with emails and conduct our work at coffee shops, airports, hotels, even hospitals.
 Who wants to give up this kind of convenience?

 And yet, have we stopped to think about the fact that there was no safety testing conducted before it went into effect?
 Wi-Fi has invaded our atmosphere, without having to undergo any test or safety checks whatsoever.

-Since it’s so recent, there hasn’t been time to conduct studies on the long-term effects of Wi-Fi on our bodies.
+Since it’s so recent, there hasn’t been time to conduct studies on the long-term effects of RF radiation from Wi-Fi on our bodies.
 However, at this point, thousands of studies have been done on the effects of microwave radiation from both cell phones and cell towers which is very similar to that coming from Wi-Fi, so much can be learned from looking at the literature on those subjects.

 Here are some of the most common symptoms people report when exposed to microwave radiation from cell phones and towers: